mnbnkr/chess-two/README.md

 # Chess Two / Shield Chess / Chess: Shield & Scythe
 (10x10 Chess with 2 hit points, Life and Death)

-This is an unfinished 'draft codebase'.
+This is an unfinished 'draft repository'.

 ### Game Rules: "Chess Two" (FROM PROMPT)